araobp/sensor-network/README.md

 ![pico](https://docs.google.com/drawings/d/1PItJDNvJnGcRv9vkCc_wwkTdFGRrPGMQLLfpC9JUxE8/pub?w=480&h=360)

+For inter-block communications, UART TX/RX pins may be used as I2C SDA/SCL.
+But that makes things difficult, and contradicts the goal of this project.

 ## Firmware implementation

 Note: I use MPLAB Code Configurator (MCC) to generate code for USART, I2C, PWM, Timer etc.